Internet Explorer may prompt you for a password

 Internet Explorer must consider the requested URL to be on the intranet (local).
 If the computer name portion of the requested URL contains periods (such as

-http://10.0.0.1), Internet Explorer assumes that the requested address exists on the Internet and does not pass any credentials automatically.
+http://10.0.0.1), Internet Explorer assumes that the requested address exists on the Internet.
+And it doesn't pass any credentials automatically.
 Addresses without periods (such as

 http://webserver) are considered to be on the intranet (local); Internet Explorer passes credentials automatically.
 The only exception is addresses included in the Intranet zone in Internet Explorer.

 Internet Explorer's Intranet zone security setting must be set to Automatic logon only in Intranet zone.
-This is the default setting for Internet Explorer.
+It's the default setting for Internet Explorer.
 For more information about Internet Explorer security zones, see Internet Explorer Security Zones.

-The user requesting the Web page must have appropriate file system (NTFS) permissions to the Web page as well as all of the objects referenced in the Web page.
+The user requesting the Web page must have appropriate file system (NTFS) permissions to the Web page, and all of the objects referenced in the Web page.
 For example, a user may have Full Control rights to a Web page, but is prompted for a password if the Web page refers to graphics that are in a secure folder.

-Internet Explorer prompts for a password when you are using Basic (clear text) authentication or Digest authentication.
+Internet Explorer prompts for a password when you're using Basic (clear text) authentication or Digest authentication.

-Internet Explorer doesn't pass your user name and password automatically when you are using Basic (clear text) authentication or Digest authentication.
-Therefore, you are always prompted for credentials when you are using these authentication methods.
+Internet Explorer doesn't pass your user name and password automatically when you're using Basic (clear text) authentication or Digest authentication.
+So, you're always prompted for credentials when you're using these authentication methods.

-Internet Explorer prompts for a password when you are using anonymous authentication.
+Internet Explorer prompts for a password when you're using anonymous authentication.

-Anonymous authentication never prompts you for a password because IIS already knows the user name and password of the anonymous account.
-You are prompted for a password because Internet Explorer has been forced to use an authentication method other than anonymous.
-This occurs because the anonymous user account (IUSR_computername by default) did not gain access to one or more of the following items:
+Anonymous authentication never prompts you for a password, because IIS already knows the user name and password of the anonymous account.
+You're prompted for a password because Internet Explorer has been forced to use an authentication method other than anonymous.
+It occurs because the anonymous user account (IUSR_computername by default) didn't gain access to one or more of the following items: